 The Planning Board is authorized to approve or deny an exemption application.
-If an applicant applies for an age-group exemption, the Planning Board makes the determination to grant or deny the exemption, depending on the project and geographic recreational needs.
+If an applicant applies for an age-group exemption, the Planning Board makes the determination to grant or deny the exemption, depending on the type of project, site location and geographic recreational needs within the context of the neighborhood.

-Millennial Recreation.
-Anywhere
+Millennial Recreation, Anywhere